vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 ### Valid combinations

-- Given a recurring transfer using the eligible entities metric and the below combination of fields, rewards should be uniformly distributed amongst all entities on the network regardless of trading activity.
+- Given a recurring transfer using the eligible entities metric and the below combination of fields, rewards should not be distributed since no eligibility criteria are set:
   - no dispatch metric specified
   - no markets specified
   - no staking requirement specified